-To be fair, so many generations have passed since many of these holidays were established that it is understandable why they are increasingly underappreciated.
+To be fair, so many generations have passed since most of these holidays were established that it is understandable why they are increasingly underappreciated.
 Still, I find myself increasingly longing for the good old days, when holidays really meant something and always felt special.

 Cynicism aside, there are still a few holidays where traditions are still strong, where the meaning hasn’t been utterly lost yet.